 Previous Public Engagement

-Efforts to identify a rapid transit solution for the Broadway Corridor have been underway since 2009.
-An evaluation of approximately 200 technology and route options was completed through a partnership between the Government of B.C., TransLink, the City of Vancouver, Metro Vancouver, the University of B.C., the University Endowment Lands, and the Musqueam Indian Band, along with extensive stakeholder and public engagement.
+Efforts to identify a rapid transit solution for the Broadway Corridor have been underway for decades.
+As part of the UBC Line Rapid Transit Study (2009-2012), an evaluation of approximately 200 technology and route options was completed along with extensive stakeholder and public engagement.

 Two previous rounds of public engagement were led by TransLink: